How To Transfer Photos To iPad

 Whatever default solution to sync iPad and iPhone to Mac you choose, it won’t be perfect or straightforward.
 For that, you need a proper media content manager like AnyTrans for iOS.

-AnyTrans for iOS is a great and easy-to-use alternative to Apple’s Photos, Music, and TV apps.
-It enables you to bring your iOS devices into complete sync at the click of a button:
+AnyTrans for iOS is an easy-to-use tool that enables you to bring your iOS and macOS devices into complete sync at the click of a button:

-Open AnyTrans and connect your iPhone or iPad
+- Open AnyTrans on Mac and connect your iPhone or iPad

 How to synchronize photos across your devices